paritytech/plugin-signer-account/README.md

-# plugin-sign-default
+# plugin-signer-account

-Default Signer plugin handler
+Signer plugin to send, sign and encrypt using Parity accounts